particle-iot/docs/src/content/datasheets/app-notes/an032-calling-api-from-web-page.md

 pretty fast, within a second or so, but if a cellular device has been idle for a while it may take longer for the first update (up to 10 seconds) but then subsequent updates will be much faster.

-Most of the code is the same as the login page example above, however:
+Most of the code is the same as the login page example above, however there are a few differences:

-Upon retrieving the device list, we build a hash which maps the device IDs to device names for devices in the account the logged in.
+Upon retrieving the device list, we build a hash which maps the device IDs to device names for devices in the account that logged in.

 ```js
 deviceList = data.body;